 Travel.State.Gov > Intercountry Adoption > Adoption Process > Before You Adopt > Adoption by Non-U.S. Citizens living in the U.S.

-Family preference immigrant visas are subject to numerical limitations, so even after the adoption and the two year physical and legal custody requirements have been met, there is likely to be an additional waiting period before a visa number becomes available.
+Family preference immigrant visas are subject to numerical limitations, so even after the adoption and the two year joint residence and two year legal custody requirements have been met, there is likely to be an additional waiting period before a visa number becomes available.

-Questions about an adopted child’s eligibility for U.S. derivative nonimmigrant visa status should be addressed to the Nonimmigrant Visa Unit of the U.S. Embassy or Consulate with jurisdiction over the child’s overseas place of residence
+Questions about an adopted child’s eligibility for U.S. derivative nonimmigrant visa status should be addressed to the Nonimmigrant Visa Unit of the U.S. Embassy or Consulate where the child is a citizen or regularly resides.

 If you have questions about anything in this entire section, please write to Adoption@state.gov.